yenrab/AALang-Gab-Development/README.md

 Execution capability testing has been conducted using the [babylon 5 fan game](https://github.com/yenrab/fab-fan), which provides a medium to medium-high level of complexity for evaluating AALang capabilities.
 Direct testing of GAB and AATest is coming soon.
 Testing on other platforms coming soon.

 Works on:
-- Cursor
+- Cursor (In Agent Mode)
-  - Auto
+  - Auto (running, building, and testing)
-  - composer1
+  - composer1 (running, not building and testing)
-  - claude-4.5-sonnet-thinking
+  - claude-4.5-sonnet-thinking (running, not building and testing)
-  - grok-code-fast-1
+  - grok-code-fast-1 (running, not building and testing)
-  - gemini-3-pro-preview
+  - gemini-3-pro-preview (running, not building and testing)

 ## Actors and Personas